cricolfe/Automatic-Image-Labelling/README.md

 **Referencies**

--   Ricolfe-Viala C. TOWARDS AN AUTOMATIC IMAGE OBJECT LABELLING PROCESS TO FACILITATE TRAINING STAGE OF DEEP LEARNING MODELS. (under revision)
+-   Ricolfe-Viala C. Fast labelling of image objects to simplify the training process of deep learning-based classifiers. (under revision)